dissary/fitness-app/README.md

-# Fitness Application (Frontend Project)
+# Fitness Application (Front-End Project)

 This application will be able to

-- store, edit, update your workouts
+- store, edit, and update your workouts
-- timer
+- timer app
+- log in & log out